Vietnam.vn - Nền tảng quảng bá Việt Nam

 Some debris of Malaysia Airlines flight MH370 has been found.

-Over the years, a series of multinational search campaigns have been launched, costing hundreds of millions of dollars, but have not yielded clear results.
+Over the years, a series of multinational search campaigns have been launched costing hundreds of millions of dollars, but have not yielded clear results.

-However, recently, scientist Vincent Lyne - who used to work at the University of Tasmania (Australia), announced that he had discovered what he believed to be the missing plane wreckage through a yellow pixel, described as an "anomaly" in the global topographic model of the ocean.
+However, recently, scientist Vincent Lyne - who used to work at the University of Tasmania (Australia), announced that he had discovered what he believed to be the missing plane wreckage through a yellow pixel, described as an "anomaly" in the global topography model of the ocean.

 Bathymetric data from GEBCO - a digital map of the ocean floor observed by Mr. Lyne - accurately identified the yellow blob at latitude: 33.02°N, longitude: 100.27°E, lying directly on the meridian of the southwest of Penang airport (Malaysia).